DanielGerrald/Profile/README.md

   This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

   It is a profile site using react.js to showcase the skills that I have learned so far.

+  This project was deployed using Heroku.

+  Please follow this [link](https://daniel-gerrald.herokuapp.com) to access the deployed project.
   ## Table of Contents
   1. [Installation](#installation)
   2. [Usage](#usage)